Rattlesnake Reservoir Restoration

 2018: Conceptual Design Alternatives, Public Scoping and Review, Preliminary Design, Further Data Collection, Fundraising and Project Planning

-2020: Construction Phase II and Site Closure, Re-vegetation and Recreation Enhancement
+2020: Construction and Site Closure, Re-vegetation and Recreation Enhancement

 2021-2025: Project Monitoring